-Dimension tables, such as the Market and Product dimension tables shown in Figure 1-3, serve as containers for relational tables.
+Dimension tables, such as the Product dimension tables shown in Figure 1-3, serve as containers for relational tables.
 Each dimension table contains data that is related to the facts in the fact table.
-For example, the Product dimension table in the sample OLAP model contains a relational table in which the PRODUCTID, PRODUCT_GROUP_ID, PRODUCT_DESC (description), and PRODUCT_GROUP_DESC (product group description) are related to the sales figures and inventory quantities in the fact table.
+For example, the Product dimension table in the sample OLAP model contains a relational table in which the PRODUCTID is related to the sales figures and inventory quantities in the SALESFACT table.

 When a dimension table joins to the fact table, the dimension table and all dimension tables joined to it form a dimension.
-A dimension in an OLAP model represents a dimension that you want to report in Hyperion Essbase.
-For more information on Hyperion Essbase dimensions, see "About Multidimensional Databases" on page 1-3.
+A dimension in an OLAP model represents a dimension that you want to report in Essbase.
+For more information on Essbase dimensions, see "About Multidimensional Databases" on page 1-2.

 When you create a dimension in an OLAP model, the dimension becomes available for use in creating a dimension in an associated metaoutline.
 You can drag a predefined OLAP model dimension directly into the metaoutline to create a dimension.
-The newly created metaoutline dimension then becomes a dimension in the Hyperion Essbase outline that you create when you perform a member or data load.
+The newly created metaoutline dimension then becomes a dimension in the Essbase outline that you create when you perform a member or data load.
 When you build a metaoutline, you can create user-defined dimensions that do not exist in the associated OLAP model.
 Use this option when you need a dimension, such as Scenario, that does not exist in the relational data source.
 If you create a Scenario dimension, you can add both Actual and Budget members to track measures, such as actual and projected revenue and profit, that may not be stored in the relational data source.
-For more information on user-defined dimensions, see the Hyperion Integration Server Desktop OLAP Metaoutline User's Guide.
+For more information on user-defined dimensions, see the Essbase Integration Services OLAP Metaoutline User's Guide.